jchambers/pushy-console/README.md

 Pushy Console supports both certificate-based and token-based authentication with the APNs server.
 Either is just fine from Pushy Console's perspective, and you can have multiple certificates and signing keys in play elsewhere.
 From a practical perspective:

 - Certificates expire after a year, and can only be used for a specific set of topics associated with a single app.
 You'll usually need a password to "unlock" a certificate.
 - Signing keys never expire, and can be used for all topics associated with your developer account.
-You don't need a pasword to use signing keys, but will need to know they key ID and your Apple Developer Team ID.
+You don't need a password to use signing keys, but will need to know they key ID and your Apple Developer Team ID.

 You can choose a credentials file by clicking the "browse" button next to the "credentials" field in Pushy Console.
 If you choose a certificate, you'll be prompted for a password.
 If you choose a signing key, you'll need to provide a key ID and team ID.